Khamoshi (2019 film)

 Khamoshi is a 2019 Indian Hindi-language slasher film directed by Chakri Toleti and produced by Vashu Bhagnani and Deepshikha Deshmukh.
-The film stars Prabhu Deva as the lead antagonist, with Tamannaah Bhatia playing a deaf and mute protagonist.
+The film stars Prabhu Deva with Tamannaah Bhatia playing a deaf and mute person.
 It is a remake of the delayed 2019 Tamil film Kolaiyuthir Kaalam, also directed by Toleti, which is itself a remake of the 2016 American film Hush.
 The film was theatrically released on 14 June 2019.

 Cast

 Adapted from the opening and closing credits:

 Production

 In March 2017, Chakri Toleti announced that his new Bollywood film was in production with Vashu Bhagnani.
 The film was shot entirely in London, with the entire shoot completed in 25 days.
 Prabhu Deva stars as the lead antagonist, while Tamannaah Bhatia playing a deaf and mute protagonist.
 Bhumika Chawla has a pivotal role in the film.

 Music

-The music of the film is composed by Shamir Tandon and lyrics are penned by Zeest.
+The music of the film is composed by Shamir Tandon and lyrics are penned by Vishwadeep Zeest.
 Rap was written and performed by Babu Haabi.
 Zee Music Company holds the rights of music.
 The original background score is composed by Simaab Sen.